matrix-org/rageshake/README.md

 ### GET `/api/listing/`

+DEPRECATED: New bug reports are stored only in S3.
+Use `/api/listingS3` instead.

 Serves submitted bug reports.
 Protected by basic HTTP auth using the username/password provided in the environment.
 A browsable list, collated by report submission date and time.

+### GET `/api/listingS3/`

+Serves submitted bug reports stored in S3.

 ### POST `/api/submit`